dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

 Glas was named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
-As a backronym, it can be taken as 'General LAnguage System'.
+As a backronym, 'General LAnguage System'.

 Design goals for Glas include purpose-specific syntax, compositionality, extensibility, metaprogramming, live coding.
 Compared to conventional languages, there is a lot more focus on the compile-time.

 ## Modules and Syntax

-Glas modules are usually represented by files or folders, and compile to Glas values.
-Modules may depend on the compiled values of other modules, but dependencies must form a directed acyclic graph.
+Global modules are folders found via GLAS_PATH environment variable.
+Each folder must contains a 'public' file (with any extension).
+This file is compiled to an arbitrary Glas value, often representing a dictionary.
+The value of a file may depend acyclically on the values of local files or subfolders or other global modules.

-The syntax of a file is identified by file extension.
-For example, to compile the file "foo.ext" we search for a module language-ext to provide the compile function then evaluate it with file binary as input.
-Extensions compose, e.g. "foo.x.y" will apply language-x then language-y (in this case, input to language-y may be structured data).
-The [g0 language](GlasZero.md) is built-in to bootstrap.
+The syntax of a file depends on file extension.
+For example, to compile a file named "foo.ext" we'll first compile the global module language-ext then extract the 'compile' function, which must represent a suitable Glas program.
+This compile function is then applied to the file binary.

-A folder is compiled based on the contained 'public' file.
-Within the folder, files may reference modules defined by local files and subfolders or global modules.
-It is not possible to reference across folder boundaries.
-Folders do not use file extensions.

-The GLAS_PATH environment describes a list of filesystem directories.
-This represents the search space for global modules.
-Each global module is represented by the subfolder found by sequentially searching that list.
+File extensions compose, for example "foo.x.y" will apply language-y to the file binary, then language-x to the resulting Glas value.
+Conversely, a file without an extension compiles to the file binary.

+To support bootstrap, the [language-g0](../glas-src/language-g0/README.md) module may be defined using '.g0' files.
+The g0 language is a Forth-inspired macro-assembly for Glas programs.
+Early development of Glas systems will heavily use g0, but it's just a starting point.

+*Note:* Global modules should eventually support reference to repositories curated by company or community.

 ## Command Line

-The Glas system starts with a command line tool 'glas'.
-This tool knows how to compile modules and how to bootstrap g0.
+The Glas system starts with a command-line tool 'glas'.
+This tool knows how to compile modules and how to bootstrap language-g0.
 After compiling a module, the command line tool can extract binary data or directly interpret simple applications, depending on the command line arguments.

 Extraction of binary data is via `glas --extract modulename.label`, outputting binary data to standard output.
 This feature is primarily used for bootstrap of the glas command line tool, avoiding need for effects.